jayavarsan-r/CallSakthi/README.md

 # CallSakthi

-> **What if your parents never had to navigate "Press 1 for English" ever again?**
+**AI-powered phone agent for Bharat — in the language people actually speak.**

-CallSakthi is an AI-powered phone agent for Bharat.
-An elderly user sends a WhatsApp voice note in Tamil or Hindi — CallSakthi transcribes it, understands the intent, confirms with the user, then navigates the provider's IVR autonomously to complete the task.
-The result comes back as a Tamil voice note.
+CallSakthi lets elderly users send a WhatsApp voice note in Tamil or Hindi, then autonomously navigates the provider's IVR to complete the task — booking an LPG cylinder, tracking a courier, checking a balance — and replies with a Tamil voice note confirming the result.

 No app to install.
 No account to create.
 No English required.